luciopaiva/vertx-lettuce-redis-client/README.md

 1          4.45M    4       0       1414292 (+1)        15
 ```

 Notice how it was able to keep at least 20k requests per second during the few initial seconds, but then it enters an erratic state where the rate drops to zero periodically.

+A rate of 20k/s means about 50us per request.
+It got to 100k/s at some moments, so 10us at best.

 On the Lettuce side, however, we were seeing a huge number of reported iterations per second:

 ```
 21:26:14.483 [INFO] (main) examples.ThroughputAsyncSingleThreadExample: Iterations per second: 192948